saleor/saleor-app-klaviyo/README.md

 ![](docs/readme-assets/app-screen.png)

+▶️ Check [getting started](./docs/connect-with-klaviyo.md) with creating Metric Flow in Klavio, triggered by Saleor events

 ### What's included?

-- Connection between Saleor and Klaviyo
+- 🧩 Connection between Saleor and Klaviyo
-- 4 built-in, example webhooks, that trigger Klaviyo metrics
+- 🏆 4 built-in, example webhooks, that trigger Klaviyo metrics
-- Add new webhooks with ease
+- 🎨 Add new webhooks with ease
-- Simple [getting started](./docs/connect-with-klaviyo.md) with creating Metric Flow in Klavio

-### Why Next.js
+### The stack

-You can use any preferred technology to create Saleor Apps, but Next.js is among the most efficient for two reasons.
-The first is the simplicity of maintaining your API endpoints/webhooks and your apps' configuration React front-end in a single, well-organized project.
-The second reason is the ease and quality of local development and deployment.
+Klaviyo app is based on App Template - you can check it [here](https://github.com/saleor/saleor-app-template)

 ### Learn more about Apps